briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

 ---
 ```

+I also use front-matter for the following:

-- OpenGraph & Social Sharing
+- OpenGraph meta tags & social sharing
-- Links to other outlets
+- links to other outlets
-- Meta tags
+- meta tags
-- Article tags
+- article tags

 ### Nuxt Sitemap

-Using the `@nuxt/sitemap` module
+Using the `@nuxt/sitemap` module, it is easy to generate a sitemap.xml file.
+This generates a static file that is available on `/sitemap.xml`.
+This file is used in the Google Search Console to tell Google which pages on my site should be indexed.
+This helps with SEO.

 ### RSS Feed

-An RSS Feed is configured using another official Nuxt plugin called `@nuxtjs/feed`.
+An RSS feed is configured using another official Nuxt module called `@nuxtjs/feed`.
 This plugin generates an RSS feed for the site in XML.
 An RSS feed can be used to automatically publish articles to other sites, I'll show this in the next section of this article.

 ### Google Analytics

-Google Analytics is used to track site traffic.
-It is an important tool for me to get insights into what content is popular, where my users are visiting from, how long people spend browsing my site and other helpful metrics.
+Google Analytics is used to track site traffic and gives insights into what content is popular, where my users are visiting from, how long they spend browsing my site and other helpful metrics.
 It is likely that many readers of my site may have disabled Google Analytics in their browsers.

 ### Google Search Console

 Google Search Console is another tool that is helpful from an SEO perspective.

-Here is an report from Google Data Studio showing some some of the metrics that I use to analyze my site's traffic:
+Here is a report from Google Data Studio showing some some of the metrics that I use to analyze my site's traffic:

 <style>
   .google-data-studio {